-The short answer is no – there is no legal reason why you must have a solicitor to conduct the probate of an estate.
+The simple answer is yes, DIY probate is entirely legal and possible.
+There is no legal reason why you must have a solicitor to conduct the probate of an estate.
 However, that’s like a lot of areas of law –conveyancing for example – where you don’t legally need a solicitor, but few people, if anyone, actually attempt to do it on their own.
 Why?
 Because probate is both complicated and risky.

 How common is DIY probate?

 Recent figures from the Ministry of Justice figures show that between April and June 2021, 41% of applications for Grants of Representation were personal applications, made by individuals who were not using a solicitor for their estate administration.
 That’s up from 36% back in 2012.

 That’s a huge number of people who’ve decided to take the DIY approach and take on an enormously complex area of law for themselves, without the help of a specialist lawyer.

 However it does mean that in 2021 the remaining applications for probate – a full 59% – were, in fact, still made through probate solicitors.

 Worried about handling probate yourself?
 Why take risks?
 Call our specialist probate solicitors on FREEPHONE 0800 1404544 for FREE initial phone advice – with no strings attached.